GovTechSG/seed-docs-new/post-onboarding-instructions/mac-os.md

 ![techpass-sign-in](../images/cloudflare-warp-macos/techpass-sign-in.png ':size=50%')

-5. After successfully signing in, click **Open Cloudflare WARP.app** to establish your WARP connection.
+5. After successfully signing in, click **Open Cloudflare WARP app** to establish your WARP connection.

 Once connected, you should see WARP Zero Trust in the connected state.